 Skip to main content

-Jonathan Winslow of New Salem, Worcester, Brookfield, Palmer and Springfield, Massachusetts.
+Jonathan Winslow of New Salem, Worcester, Brookfield, Palmer, and Springfield, Massachusetts.

-It was perviously thought that he served his clockmaking apprenticeship with the Cheneys in East Hartford, Connecticut.
-This family is now well known for being primarily wooden movement clockmakers.
-This information is now disputed in Philip Morris's new book, \"American Wooden Movement Tall Clocks 1712 - 1835\" due to the lack of similarity in construction styles.
-We have seen and owned several Winslow dwarf clocks over the last forty-five years.
-A percentage of these clocks are die-stamp on the seatboard by the Maker.
-The dwarf clock case form appears to be his most common form.
-There might be less that a dozen of these dwarf cases pictured in the horological literature.
+It is thought by some that he served his apprenticeship with the Cheneys in East Hartford, Connecticut, who were primarily wooden works clockmakers.
+This information is disputed in Philip Morris’s new book, American Wooden Movement Tall Clocks 1712 - 1835, due to the lack of similarity in construction styles.
+We have seen and owned several Winslow dwarf clocks over the last forty-five years, which are valued for their distinctive craftsmanship.
+Many of these clocks are die-stamped on the seatboard by the Maker.
+This case form appears to be the most common form of this Maker’s output.
+There might be fewer than half a dozen of these dwarf cases pictured in the horological literature.
+A similar clock is pictured in Horology Americana, written by Lester Dworetsky and Robert Dickstein, on page 28.
+Another example is pictured in The American Clock, written by William H. Distin and Robert Bishop on page 82.

 Clocks From This Maker